Ready to apply?

 Before you apply

-The least possible day for applying to SU is the last day of the month.
+The final possible day for applying to SU is the last day of the month.

 If I would like to receive SU for September, the last possible day for applying would be the 30th of September.